IUSmusic/IUS-DX-1/README.md

 # 1. Rights reserved

-All rights in and to I/US Music® TAP (PRO), including the application, plug-in, source code, compiled binaries, user interface, visual design, workflow logic, arrangement logic, generation logic, diagrams, layouts, knobs, controls, panels, shapes, graphics, text, names, branding, sound design, internal presets, private runtime packs, documentation, and any other original material included with or visible in the product, are owned by or validly licensed to I/US Music® / Peter Far / Pezhman Farhangi.
+All rights in and to I/US Music® TAP (PRO), including the application, plug-in, source code, compiled binaries, user interface, visual design, workflow logic, arrangement logic, generation logic, diagrams, layouts, knobs, controls, panels, shapes, graphics, text, names, branding, sound design, internal presets, private runtime packs, documentation, and any other original material included with or visible in the product, are owned by or validly licensed to Pezhman Farhangi.

 No ownership rights are transferred to any user, tester, collaborator, distributor, studio, company, platform, or other third party.
 The product is made available only under the limited licence terms written in this document or in a separate signed agreement issued by the owner.